telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 ## Flyout

-When RadNavigationView is collapsed and its [DisplayMode]({%slug radnavigationview-display-mode%}) is Expanded or Compact, you can display the nested menu items by clicking on the collapsed RadNavigationViewItems.
+When RadNavigationView is collapsed and its current [DisplayMode]({%slug radnavigationview-display-mode%}) Compact, you can display the nested menu items by clicking on the collapsed RadNavigationViewItems.

 #### Figure 5: Sub menu flyout visualization
 ![](images/radnavigationview-features-hierarchy-4.png)